This article will discuss some conditions that are not included in 23andMe reports.

 - Repeats, insertions, rearrangements or deletions

 Typically people have 23 pairs of chromosomes.
 The first 22 pairs are numbered 1-22 and the 23rd pair, known as the sex chromosomes, are either XX for females or XY for males.
 Within each pair you receive one copy from mother and the other from dad.
-In some cases, a person may inherit an extra chromosome.
+In some cases, a person may receive an extra chromosome.
 The presence of three copies of a particular chromosome, rather than the usual two copies, is called a trisomy.
 Examples of trisomies include: Down syndrome (trisomy 21), and Klinefelter syndrome (XXY).

 It is possible to have a trisomy, such as Klinefelter syndrome (XXY) and not be aware.
-In addition, it is possible to have a partial trisomy where an extra copy of just part of a chromosome has been inherited.
+In addition, it is possible to have a partial trisomy where an extra copy of just part of a chromosome has been received.
 This can be referred to as a partial trisomy or a copy number variant (because the number of copies is different than typically expected).
 When we analyze a person’s DNA and more than two copies of a gene or chromosome is present, our algorithms report a result for just two of the three or more copies.
 Thus, our algorithms cannot reliably determine from the raw genotype data whether three chromosomes are indeed present.
 A "Not determined" result may happen more frequently for markers in regions affected by copy number variation, but "Not determined" may also occur for other reasons.

 We know that some genes have trinucleotide repeats, groups of three letters (e.g. CAG) that repeat over and over.
 However there is a limit to the number of times these trinucleotide repeats can be repeated without disrupting the gene and causing disease.
-Disorders that are caused by an abnormal number of repeats include Huntington's Disease and Fragile X syndrome.
+Disorders that are caused by an abnormal number of repeats include Huntington's disease and Fragile X syndrome.

 The genotyping platform 23andMe uses is not capable of detecting trinucleotide repeats and therefore 23andMe does not include any reports on trinucleotide repeat disorders.
 Nor is there relevant data related to trinucleotide repeat disorders in the raw data.